 e.
 Make sure audio is correct, in phase, and conforms to audio standards of show

 f.
 Note any program audio problems (ticks, pops, scratches, mutes, low level, missing dialogue etc.)

 g.
-Note other video issues (motion lag, moire, crushed blacks, contaminated blacks, overexposed whites, telecine misfires, and many other potential problems.)
+Note other video issues (Freeze Frames, motion lag, moire, crushed blacks, contaminated blacks, overexposed whites, telecine misfires, framing errors, conversion errors, frame blending, pixel errors, and many other potential problems.)

-DRS QC: Used for film restoration.
+-DRS QC: Used for film restoration.
+In old film baspred movie there is often a sizable amount of black and white spots throughout the film, this is called Negative (white spots) or Positive (black spots) film dirt this occurs from actual dirt, dust, and sometimes hair getting on the physical film before it is transferred to video.
 A complete (or as near complete as possible in the given amount of time) list of all film dirt.
 Used for DRS process (dirt removal) This process usually has a set time limit depending on how much DRS work client wants to do.

 (usually takes 1.5 times run time)

 Spot QC: Quick spec check, and Check program for 2-3 minutes at beginning middle, and end.

 In summary: Producing a movie or TV show is a long process that is often worked on by several different people over an extended period of time.
 An independent QC report is necessary as Issues are often found that editors or audio engineers miss despite multiple viewings and listening to the material.
 We provide the final check to ensure Quality Compliance for these projects.